cassiel/wmrd-becoming/README.md

 - `lein go` to run the server

 The test site will then be running on `http://localhost:3000`.
 Use `lein auto` to run an auto-compiler on the ClojureScript if you want to modify it.
 (Changes to the Hiccup page declarations will be picked up automatically on reload.)

+_Note_: the site needs access to a tree of video assets (with thumbnails) in order to work.
+We're working on this, and an abstraction layer to allow the system to access different kinds of assets.

 ## License